Quick Start

 Abuse and takedowns

-To report abusive use of this service or to submit a good-faith takedown request concerning specific mirrored content, get in touch via Contact with the URL(s) and the basis for the request.
+To report abusive use of this service or to submit a good-faith takedown request concerning specific mirrored content, contact us via Contact with the URL(s) and the basis for the request.
 We will forward upstream-licensing concerns to the relevant upstream project, since we do not modify or curate their archives.

 Privacy